elamperti/dotfiles/README.md

 ## Requirements
 The setup file expects **Bash 4** or newer.
 User must be able to sudo.

-The setup will look for (and ask confirmation to install if missing):
+The setup will look for the following packages (and try to install them, if you want are ok with it):
+  * `git` to initialize submodules
-  * `dialog`, which is used for the setup process
+  * `dialog` which is used for the setup process
   * `stow` to symlink several files

 ## Installing
-Just execute `setup.sh`:
+Just execute `setup.sh` and keep an eye on what happens :crystal_ball:

 ```
 ./setup.sh